Ruby McGregor-Smith: Mitie Group

 In 2002, after a brief spell at the facilities management firm Service Group International (SGI), McGregor-Smith joined Mitie Group PLC as group financial director.
 In 2005 she was promoted to group chief operating officer, and became CEO two years later when her predecessor Ian Stewart retired to take over the role of deputy chairman.
 As the first Asian female chief executive of a FTSE 250 company, the appointment received extensive press coverage.

 Upon her appointment to the House of Lords in 2015, after eight years as Chief Executive, McGregor-Smith asked the Mitie board to begin the process of looking for a replacement as Chief Executive.
 In October 2016 a handover period with new CEO Phil Bentley began, ending in December 2016.
 She ceased to have any financial interest in Mitie on 17 August 2017.

-McGregor-Smith's tenure as CEO saw Mitie's top and bottom lines grow, boosted by strong demand for integrated services.
+McGregor-Smith's tenure as CEO initially saw Mitie's top and bottom lines grow, boosted by strong demand for integrated services, but ended with the issuing of a profit warning and a substantial drop in performance.

+In May 2015 she appeared before senior officials at HMRC to discuss complaints that MiHomecare, a company owned by Mitie, was failing to pay its employees the minimum wage.

-In 2016 shares in Mitie fell to a four-year low after the company warned that profits would be "very significantly lower" due to "lower UK growth rates and public sector budget constraints".
+In September 2016 shares in Mitie plunged 26% to a four-year low after the company warned that profits would be "very significantly lower" due to "lower UK growth rates and public sector budget constraints".
 In common with much of the sector, Mitie faced pressures in 2016/17 and issued profits warnings.

-But while other firms in the sector, like Carillion collapsed, Mitie survived.
-Mitie continues to be listed on the London Stock Exchange.
-Following the demise of Carillion, the Financial Conduct Authority looked into the practices of several firms in the sector but found nothing to investigate at Mitie and dropped inquiries.
+In October 2016 McGregor-Smith announced that she was stepping down from the CEO role and would hand over to Phil Bentley, the former Cable & Wireless Communications (CWC) chief executive.
+Shares in the company closed 2.52pc higher as investors reacted positively to the news of Ms McGregor-Smith’s departure.

 Internal initiatives at Mitie in which McGregor-Smith has personal involvement include 'Mitie's Got Talent', a company-wide talent contest; and 'Mitie Millions', at which she and Finance Director Suzanne Baxter judge budding entrepreneurs with up to £5m to invest in the winners.

 Post-Mitie career

 She held a non-executive position on the board of recruitment firm Michael Page and currently holds a position as Senior Adviser to Mace Group Ltd and Chairperson of the facilities management outsourcing firm Q3 Services Group.

 In July 2019, PM Theresa May appointed McGregor-Smith as Chair to the Office for Tackling Injustices (OfTI).

 As of September 2019, McGregor-Smith was appointed as the Chair of the Airport Operators Association.

 In 2021, McGregor-Smith was appointed as the new chair of the Institute for Apprenticeships and Technical Education.

+In September 2022, McGregor-Smith was appointed as non-executive director at Everyman Media Group plc.